Cyberbot777/nightingale/README.md

 ## Features
 - **Home & About Pages:** Smooth scroll experience, animated transitions, and a Florence Nightingale-inspired theme using Tailwind CSS.
-- **Journal Page:** Allows users to write and submit private journal entries with AI-generated feedback powered by OpenAI.
+- **Journal Page:** Allows users to write, edit, and delete private journal entries with AI-generated feedback powered by OpenAI.
+Features pagination and a collapsible entry view.
-- **Authentication System:** Includes user registration and login with JWT-based token security.
+- **Authentication System:** COMING SOON: Includes user registration; currently supports login with JWT-based token security.
 - **Access Control:** Protects AI functionality and routes behind authentication.
-- **Demo Account:** COMMING SOON!
-Provides a demo login (`demo/demo123!`) for recruiters or testing without registration.
+- **Demo Account:** Use the demo login (`demo@nightingale.ai` / `demo123!`) to test the app without registration.
 - **AI Rate Limiting:** Restricts users to 3 free AI feedback submissions to control OpenAI API usage.
 - **Responsive Design:** Fully mobile-optimized interface with consistent layout across screen sizes.
 - **Deployment & Hosting:** Backend is hosted with Render (including the PostgreSQL database), and frontend is deployed using Vercel.